Creoda of Wessex

-Creoda (493? - 534?) is a shadowy figure from early Wessex history whose existence is disputed.
+Creoda (493? – 534?) is a shadowy figure from early Wessex history whose existence is disputed.

 Introduction

-The name Creoda appears in the Genealogical Regnal List that serves as preface to some manuscripts of the Anglo-Saxon Chronicle, where he is stated to have been the son of Cerdic and father to Cynric.
-However, the main annalistic section of the Chronicle omits any mention of Creoda, and describe Cynric as the son of Cerdic.
+The name Creoda appears in the Anglian king-list and the (possibly derived) West Saxon Genealogical Regnal List, where he is stated to have been the son of Cerdic and father to Cynric.
+However, the main annalistic section of the Anglo-Saxon Chronicle omits any mention of Creoda, and describes Cynric as the son of Cerdic.
 Similar contradiction occurs in surviving copies of the now-lost The Life of King Alfred, which Asser commenced with a paternal ancestry of Alfred the Great that includes the name Creoda between Cerdic and Cynric, but the following section relating Alfred's maternal ancestry calls Cynric the son of Cerdic.

-If he existed, he may have ruled Wessex for a short period of time immediately after Cerdic's death.
+If he existed, Creoda may have ruled Wessex for a short period of time immediately after Cerdic's death.

 Conflicting theories

-If the historical existence of Creoda is admitted, there are a number of theories as to his identity and why he appears in some primary sources, but not others.
+If the historical existence of Creoda is admitted, there are a number of theories as to his identity and why he appears in some primary sources, but not others: